balkan-archaeology/balkan-archaeology.github.io/_abstracts/dimitra-zoi.md

 ---
 layout: abstract

-title: "Old Sinies: an Abandoned Medieval Settlement in the North East
+title: "Old Sinies: An Abandoned Medieval Settlement in the North East
         Part of Corfu"

 author: "Dimitra Zoi"